microsoft/service-fabric-healer/FabricHealer/PackageRoot/Data/Plugins/Readme Repair Predicate Plugin.md

    You can place your plugin dll and all of its dependencies in its own (*same*) folder under the Plugins directory (useful if you have multiple plugins).
    Again, ALL plugin dll dependencies (and their dependencies, if any) need to live in the *same* folder as the plugin dll.

+   Also make sure that you set EnableCustomRepairPredicateType to true in the ApplicationManifest.xml file so that FH knows to look for these plugins.

 7. Test your code and Ship it!